 Florence is a city steeped in history and art.
 Our walking tour today begins with a guided tour of the Accademia, which was Europe's first Academy of drawing and today houses a superb art collection, including Michelangelo's David, probably the most famous statue in the world.

-We then proceed to the Cathedral of Santa Maria del Fiore (Duomo), complete with its magnificent red dome.
+We then proceed to the Cathedral of Santa Maria del Fiore (commonly known as the Duomo), complete with its magnificent red dome.
 Upon its completion in 1436, the dome was hailed as the greatest architectural achievement of its day, equaling, perhaps even surpassing, the monuments of antiquity.
 The cupola's diameter is greater than that of St Peter's in Rome and the nave is the third largest in Christendom.
-Even today its brilliant engineering is not fully understood.
+Because the most interesting part of the building is the exterior, and because we will see other church interiors that are more ornate and interesting elsewhere (ie Siena), we do not tour the inside.
+If you'd like to visit on your own, we suggest perhaps visiting tomorrow afternoon in your free time when crowds and line-ups tend to settle down (consult with your Tour Leader for the best current advice).